The Top 31 Video Marketing Statistics for 2020

 YouTube is an excellent platform for creating content geared toward children and families.
 If you have a product that sits within this niche, you should be uploading to YouTube!
 Reviews, product information and demonstration videos, and more can successfully help your brand or company reach the eyes of parents eager to find helpful items and information for their children–a demographic that is often difficult to reach and impact.

-That’s 2.5 hours per user, every day!
-Taken together, we can see that YouTube is a major source of video entertainment for potential customers.
+We can see that YouTube is a major source of video entertainment for potential customers.
 At the same time, this is a major opportunity for us marketers to tout our products and services and drive organic traffic from our new and existing customer base.

 The power of video and popularity of YouTube combined with a demographic shift in how online video consumption is conducted is changing consumer behavior.
 Nevertheless, TikTok may be dethroning YouTube, making it an important platform for brands and businesses looking to maximize video marketing efforts.